adamfowleruk/mljs/planning.md

   - Apply Borrow and Bind pattern (mixin for functions) where applicable (to avoid any inheritance temptations) (location 2922) (Candidates???: ...)
   - Apply Data Validation pattern to docbuilder widget (When new functionality added - may be V 1.2?) (location 3254)
   - Find a better way to restrict what parts of the logging output are set to use debug (Perhaps a mixin to objects with lazy initialisation based on debug level specified, if any)
+  - Use more high order functions (callbacks, replacing functionality within otherwise identical loops)
+  - Check for 'innerHTML += ' and replace with appendChild and temporary div trick
  - Widgets: Sparql: Other sparql improvements
   - Support OPTIONAL?
   - Support UNION?
   - Support FILTER?
+   - DONE Used this for < > <= >= != for integer, double fields
+   - Regex? (used by suggestions only at the moment)
   - Support REDUCED?
 (Permits duplicates to be eliminated)
   - Support FROM NAMED (limit results from set of named graphs) - http://www.w3.org/TR/2008/REC-rdf-sparql-query-20080115/#restrictByLabel
   - NA multiple listeners for this in same context - Multiple modes, one to contribute sparql query to a searchcontext, another to perform sparql query itself (to list entities)
   - NA Sparql 1.1 required - Allow less than / greater than rather than just equals, depending on property selected
  - Core: TripleConfig
   - Support loading of OWL / other ontologies to populate triple config object
+  - rewrite how ontology information is provided, configured, accessed and managed - far too complex and buggy for the average developer at the moment
+   - ontology builder object?
  - Core: Search Options builder - hide sem:triples elements from snippet highlighting
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
  - Docs: Video tutorials for all new functionality - Create a Semantic Application Series